What is an Enterprise Finance Guarantee Loan?

 An Enterprise Finance Guarantee Loan (more commonly known as an EFG Loan) is a Government scheme which was launched in January 2009 to encourage Banks to loan to Small and Medium sized businesses (SME) following the Credit Crunch.

 Under an EFG Loan the Government would agree to act as a guarantor for up to 75% of the finance loaned.
-Therefore if the borrowing SME defaulted then the Bank would only stand to lose up to 25% of the loan.
-The ultimate decision of whether or not to lend would still rest with the Bank and the government required them to only lend to viable SME’s.
-At the time the Banks had come under criticism for refusing to lend to almost all SME’s, therefore the EFG scheme aimed to greatly increase the number of loans provided by reducing the risk to the Banks.
+Therefore if the borrowing SME defaulted then the Bank would only stand as little as 25% of the loan, few exceptions apply.
+The ultimate decision of whether or not to lend would still rest with the Bank and the government required them to only lend to viable SMEs.
+At the time the Banks had come under criticism for refusing to lend to almost all SMEs, therefore the EFG scheme aimed to greatly increase the number of loans provided by reducing the risk to the Banks.

 If a loan was provided then the SME would pay an additional premium to the Government on top of the interest due to the Bank.

 How can an Enterprise Finance Guarantee Loan be mis-sold?

 The EFG loan scheme was a very appealing proposition for the Banks.
 Under conventional lending, the monies recovered following proceedings or realising collateral (if any), could be insufficient – giving a shortfall.

 Under an EFG loan the Bank’s maximum exposure was limited to 25% of whatever was remaining on the loan.
 Further the Bank was still entitled to place conditions on the loan, such as requiring collateral, effectively giving the Bank two opportunities to recover funds.